 - 1. Each Member State shall establish an FIU in order to effectively combat money laundering and terrorist financing. - 2.
 Member States shall notify the Commission in writing of the name and address of the respective FIUs. - 3.
-The FIU shall be established as an operationally independent and autonomous central national unit.
-The FIU shall be responsible for receiving and analysing suspicious transaction reports and other information relevant to money laundering, associated predicate offences or potential terrorist financing [...].
-The FIU shall be responsible for disseminating the results of its analysis to the competent authorities when there are grounds to suspect money laundering, predicate offences or terrorist financing.
+The FIU shall be operationally independent and [...] autonomous.
+The FIU as the central national unit shall be responsible for receiving and analysing suspicious transaction reports and other information relevant to money laundering, associated predicate offences or terrorist financing.
+The FIU shall be responsible for disseminating such information and the results of its analysis and any additional relevant information to the competent authorities when there are grounds to suspect money laundering, associated predicate offences or terrorist financing.
 It shall be able to obtain additional information from obliged entities.

-The FIU shall be provided with adequate financial, human and technical resources in order to fulfil its tasks.
+The FIU shall be provided with adequate financial, human and technical resources in order to fulfil its tasks

-- 4. Member States shall ensure that the FIU has access, directly or indirectly, on a timely basis, to the financial, administrative and law enforcement information that it requires to properly fulfil its tasks. [...]
-FIUs shall be able to respond to motivated requests for information by competent authorities in their Member State when these auhorities conduct investigations on money laundering associated predicate offences and terrorist financing.
+- 4. Member States shall ensure that the FIU has access, directly or indirectly, on a timely basis, to the financial, administrative and law enforcement information that it requires to properly fulfil its tasks.
+FIUs shall be able to respond to requests for information by competent authorities in their Member State when these are motivated by money laundering associated predicate offences and terrorist financing concerns.
 The decision on conducting the analysis or dissemination of information shall remain with the FIU.
 Where there are factual reasons to assume that the provision of such information would have a negative impact on ongoing investigations or analyses, or, in exceptional circumstances, where divulgation of the information would be clearly disproportionate to the legitimate interests of a natural or legal person or irrelevant with regard to the purposes for which it has been requested the FIU is under no obligation to comply with the request.
-Member States shall require competent authorities to provide feedback to the FIU about the use made of the information provided in accordance with this article and about the outcome of the investigations performed on its basis. - 5.
-Member States shall ensure that the FIU is empowered to take urgent action, either directly or indirectly, when there is a suspicion that a transaction is related to money laundering or terrorist financing, to suspend or withhold consent to a transaction going ahead in order to analyse the transaction confirm the suspicion and disseminate the results of the analysis to competent authorities.
+Member States shall require competent authorities to provide feedback to the FIU about the use made of the information provided in accordance with this Article and about the outcome of the investigations or inspections performed on its basis. - 5.
+Member States shall ensure that the FIU is empowered to take urgent action, either directly or indirectly, when there is a suspicion that a transaction is related to money laundering or terrorist financing, to suspend or withhold consent to a transaction going ahead in order to analyse the transaction, confirm the suspicion and disseminate the results of the analysis to competent authorities.
 The FIU shall be empowered to take such action at the request of an FIU from another Member State for the periods and under the conditions specified in the national law of the FIU receiving the request. - 6.
-The FIU's analysis function shall consist of an operational analysis which focusses on: - (a) individual cases and specific targets or on appropriate selected information, depending on the type and volume of the disclosures received and the expected use after dissemination and - (b) a strategic analysis addressing money laundering and terrorist financing trends and patterns.
+The FIU's analysis function shall consist of the following: - (a) an operational analysis which focusses on individual cases and specific targets or on appropriate selected information, depending on the type and volume of the disclosures received and the expected use after dissemination; and - (b) a strategic analysis addressing money laundering and terrorist financing trends and patterns.

-- 1. Member States shall require obliged entities, and where applicable their directors and employees, to cooperate fully: - (a) by promptly filing a report with the FIU, on their own initiative, where the obliged entity knows, suspects or has reasonable grounds to suspect that funds are the proceeds of criminal activity or are related to terrorist financing and by promptly responding to requests by the FIU for additional information in such cases; - (b) by promptly furnishing the FIU, at its request, with all necessary information, in accordance with the procedures established by the applicable legislation. - 2.
-The information referred to in paragraph 1 of this Article shall be forwarded to the FIU of the Member State in whose territory the obliged entity forwarding the information is situated.
-The person or persons designated in accordance with the procedures provided for in Article 8(4) shall forward the information.
+- 1. Member States shall require obliged entities, and where applicable their directors and employees, to cooperate fully: - (a) by promptly informing, including by filing a report, the FIU, on their own initiative, where the obliged entity knows, suspects or has reasonable grounds to suspect that funds are the proceeds of criminal activity or are related to terrorist financing and by promptly responding to requests by the FIU for additional information in such cases; - (b) by promptly furnishing the FIU, at its request, with all necessary information, in accordance with the procedures established by the applicable legislation.